AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

-### Hide {#hide}
+### [!UICONTROL Hide] {#hide}

-Similar to the Show rule type, you can use the **Hide** rule type to show or hide a form object based on whether a condition is satisfied or not.
+Similar to the Show rule type, you can use the **[!UICONTROL Hide]** rule type to show or hide a form object based on whether a condition is satisfied or not.
 The Hide rule type also triggers the Show action in case the condition is not satisfied or returns `False`.

 A typical Hide rule is structured as follows: